-Sydney lockout laws were introduced in early 2014 following a spate of alcohol-related assaults and fatal one-punch attacks, which drew a large amount of media attention and brought to light the serious problem of alcohol-fuelled violence in the city.
+Sydney lockout laws were introduced in early 2014 following a spate of alcohol-related assaults and fatal one-punch attacks, which drew a large amount of media attention and brought to light the serious problem of alcohol-fueled violence in the city.
 The lockout laws cover the Sydney CBD entertainment precinct, which stretches from parts of Surry Hills and Darlinghurst to The Rocks, and from Kings Cross to Cockle Bay.

 The Sydney lockout laws include:

-- Lock outs and last drinks: 1.30am lockouts and 3am last drinks at hotels, registered clubs, nightclubs and licenced karaoke bars.
+- Lock outs and last drinks: 1.30am lockouts and 3am last drinks at hotels, registered clubs, nightclubs and licensed karaoke bars.
 Small bars (maximum 60 people), most restaurants and tourist accommodation establishments are exempt.

 - Temporary bans: of 48 hours for troublemakers.